JGolaszewski/South-Park-Dialogues-To-Character-Prediction/README.md

 ## Introduction

 This notebook is a part of project for university class "PRiAD" (Presentation and Analysis of Data).
-The main goal of this project is to analyze South Park dialogues and predict which character said which dialogue.
+The main goal of this project is to analyze [South Park](https://en.wikipedia.org/wiki/South_Park) dialogues and predict which character said which dialogue.
 The dataset used in this project is available on Kaggle: https://www.kaggle.com/tovarischsukhov/southparklines.
-The dataset contains 70896 dialogues from 5 seasons of South Park.
+The dataset contains 70896 dialogues from 18 seasons of South Park.
 The dataset contains the following columns: Season, Episode, Character, Line.
 The dataset is in CSV format.

 ## Goals